withtally/gov_deployer/README.md

 ## Compound

-The following scripts will deploy the Compound Alpha version of the governance contracts.
+The following section contains the scripts which will deploy the Compound Alpha version of the governance contracts.

+Compound is DAO that created two patterns of Governance contracts Alpha and Bravo.

+The compound contracts were tinkered with the proposal of allowing us to set their names and symbols during deployment time.
+So if you need to change some of the variables it's recommended to change in contract and run `npx hardhat compile` to update the contract.

-#### Alpha Deployment
+### Alpha Deployment

 Deploy in one go all the contracts to create an Alpha Compound style governance.